cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 ----

-Copyright 2023-2024 CVS Health and/or one of its affiliates
+© Copyright 2023-2024 CVS Health and/or one of its affiliates.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.